FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 For now, it suffices to understand them as the official mechanism for `pip` installing modules.
 The dependence runs bottom up, i.e. the `module setup file` refers to `entry point` that refers to `target functionality`.

-The final entry point piece (`NOMAD configuration file`) resides in `nomad.yaml` and refers back to the `module setup file`.
+The final piece in the entry point system (NOMAD configuration file) resides in `nomad.yaml` and refers back to the module setup file. <!-- clarify terminology -->
-Normally, you don't have to touch anything there for NOMAD to pick up on your parser.
+It allows you to control the loading of plugins and their options, however, normally you don't have to touch anything there for NOMAD to pick up on your parser.
-It does allows you to control the loading of plugins and their options.
-Closing the "dependence" cycle, `myparser.py` has to read in these options.

 ## Fundamentals of Parsing